-There are basically three types of Bowling Styles that a bowler may have-Cranker, Stroker, or Tweener.
-Today I''ll be discussing the "Cranker".
-Lately there is a new style where bowlers do NOT insert their fingers into the ball.
+Lately there is another FOURTH style where bowlers do NOT insert their fingers into the ball at all.!
 They throw the ball with both hands and get a tremendous amount of Revs on the ball.
-This style is very hard to master though and I don't really recommend it, and it is difficult to maintain accuracy that is needed to convert spares.
+This style is very hard to master though and I don't really recommend it because it is difficult to maintain accuracy which is a crucial factor needed to convert spares.

 1st- For a four step approach, the first step begins with the right foot (for a right handed bowler) going straight out in

 2nd- Left foot actually steps 4-5" to the left of the body (does not walk in a straight line).

 3rd- The third step is slightly to the right and towards the center of the body, opening up the shoulders with a very high

 back swing (the shoulders are turned slightly to the right and Not square to the target).

 4th-The last step has very little slide and the left foot is planted solidly and the ball is pulled upward on the